aws-samples/cross-account-private-api-patterns/README.md

 cd vpc-endpoint
 ```

+With CDK installed, there are then 3 stacks to deploy:
+1. `ConsumerVpcStack` - the **consumer account** VPC & VPC Endpoint has to be created first.
+2. `ProducerStack` - the **producer account** private API Gateway and Lambda function application is deployed next using the outputs from step 1.
-With CDK installed, there are then 3 stacks to deploy.
-The consumer VPC & VPC Endpoint has to be created first.
-The producer is the account which the API Gateway is deployed into.
-The consumer API then contains 2 patterns for securely consuming the private API in the producer account.
+3. `ConsumerApiStack` - finally the **consumer account** API is deployed for securely consuming the private API in the producer account.

-First bootstrap and deploy the consumer VPC stack.
-This is deployed into the consumer AWS account and will create the core networking resources, including the VPC endpoint to be used by the consuming API.
-Pass the Account ID of the producer AWS account into this stack as a parameter:
+### Step 1: Deploy the consumer account VPC [ConsumerVpcStack]

+*NOTE: Use the consumer account AWS credentials for this step.*

+Bootstrap the CDK environment and install node modules.

 ```
 cd consumer && npm i && cdk bootstrap
 ```
+Deploy the ConsumerVpcStack containing core networking resources.
+Pass the `producer` AWS account id as a parameter.

 ```
 cdk deploy ConsumerVpcStack --parameters producerAccountId=12345678910
 ```

-Then bootstrap and deploy the producer CDK application.
-This is deployed into the producer AWS account.
-This will provision the API that will be consumed in the consumer account.
-Copy the ConsumerVPCe and ApiKeySecretArn outputs from the output of the first stack to pass into the producer stack (this is used to lock down the trust policy on the private API to just this endpoint) e.g. `vpce-0e3ca9432b3e8cba6` & `arn:aws:secretsmanager:eu-west-2:12345678910:secret:CrossAccountAPIKeyabc123-def456`:
+Copy the `ConsumerVpcStack.ApiKeySecretArn` and `ConsumerVpcStack.ConsumerVPCe` outputs for the next step.

+### Step 2: Deploy the producer private API Gateway application [ProducerStack]

+*NOTE: Use the producer account AWS credentials for this step.*

+Bootstrap the CDK environment and install node modules.
 ```
 cd ../producer && npm i && cdk bootstrap
 ```

+Deploy the producer API application.
+Use the `ConsumerVpcStack.ApiKeySecretArn` and `ConsumerVpcStack.ConsumerVPCe` outputs from the first step to pass as parameters (this is used to lock down the trust policy on the private API to just this endpoint):

 ```
 cdk deploy --parameters ConsumerVPCe=vpce-0e3ca9432b3e8cba6 --parameters ApiKeySecretArn=arn:aws:secretsmanager:eu-west-2:12345678910:secret:CrossAccountAPIKeyabc123-def456
 ```

+Take note of the `ProducerStack.ApiUrl` output for the next step.

+### Step 3: Deploy the consumer application [ConsumerApiStack]

+*NOTE: Use the consumer account AWS credentials for this step.*

 Finally deploy the consumer API stack.
 This is deployed into the consumer AWS account.
 This will provision the API & Lambda functions that can be used to consume the private API in the producer account.
 Use the output API URL from the previous stack as a parameter in this final stack (e.g. `https://abc123def.execute-api.eu-west-2.amazonaws.com/prod/widgets`).
 Also provide the AWS Account ID of the producer account: